-Our idea here at Pezrok, is to simply display these spectacular agate slices in an appointed place in your home, and back light them to show off all the beautiful colors and patterns!
-Additionally, they can be repurposed to create artful end tables upon whatever base one wants.
-At Pezrok we have one of a kind Juniper and Mesquite wood bases and Teak bases that look great and will work well as the table base.
+Our idea here at Pezrok is to simply display these spectacular Agate Slices in an appointed place in your home, and backlight them to show off all the beautiful colors and patterns!
+Additionally, they can be repurposed to create artful end tables upon whatever base you’d like.
+At Pezrok we have one-of-a-kind Juniper, Mesquite and Teak wood tables that would work well as the base for your Agate Slice.

-Finally, we also envision these agate slices as an inset into stone work, like the rocky face of a fireplace above your mantel, or an inset into wood, rock or stone, creating a sconce of sort in an entry way, with a dimmer switch creating an ethereal effect.
-Both instances can be lit from behind to reveal the many colors and patterns of each unique agate.
+Finally, we also envision these Agate Slices as an inset for stonework, like the rocky face of a fireplace above your mantel, or as an inset into wood, rock or stone to create a sconce in an entryway, with a dimmer switch that allows for an ethereal effect.
+Both instances can be lit from behind to reveal the many colors and patterns of each unique Agate.

-For those of you interested in the agates metaphysical properties, it balances the physical with the emotional and intellectual bodies, and balances and cleanses aura.
+If you are interested in Agate’s metaphysical properties, it’s known to balance the physical with the emotional and intellectual bodies, and balances and cleanses the aura.

-Below is a list of some of the minerals and gems we carry, we have many more.
-We will continue to add to this list as we go on.
-Feel free to contact us with any questions you might have about minerals and gems, I have been studying and buying them for many years and love to help others understand their properties and value.
+Below is a list of just some of the minerals and gems we carry (we have many more).
+Feel free to contact us with any questions you might have about minerals and gems.
+We have been studying and buying them for many years, and love to help you understand their many properties and values.

 Calcite occurs in a variety of colors, including violet, blue, green, yellow, orange and even black.
 It’s a popular common mineral that’s widely available and found throughout the world in sedimentary, metamorphic and igneous rocks.
 Some geologists consider it to be a ubiquitous mineral, one that is found everywhere.
 Calcite is the principal constituent of limestone and marble.
 The properties of calcite make it one of the most widely used minerals.
 It is used as a construction material, abrasive, agricultural soil treatment, construction aggregate, pigment, pharmaceutical and more.
 It has more uses than almost any other mineral.